General Government: Inland Waterways Fuel Tax

 ⊗- Closed-Not Addressed

-To maximize resources for the Inland Waterways Trust Fund, the Commissioner of Internal Revenue should consult with the U.S. Army Corps of Engineers to explore options to obtain proprietary data to enhance IRS's efforts to ensure taxpayer compliance with the inland waterways fuel tax.
+To maximize resources for the Inland Waterways Trust Fund, the Commissioner of Internal Revenue should consult with the U.S. Army Corps of Engineers (Corps) to explore options to obtain proprietary data to enhance IRS's efforts to ensure taxpayer compliance with the inland waterways fuel tax.

 In response to GAO’s July 2016 recommendation, the Internal Revenue Service (IRS) has begun exploring options to obtain proprietary waterborne commerce and lock performance data that would enhance its efforts to ensure taxpayer compliance with the inland waterways fuel tax.
 While IRS already uses publicly available versions of these data to identify taxpayers that are not filing their inland waterways fuel tax, the proprietary data could be used potentially to identify individual taxpayers that may be underreporting their tax liability.